Rusted Steel Posts

 Here are a couple of options for replacing steel columns.
 There is hot dip galvanised steel columns which are the best source of steel column for the job.
 There is also the supa-galvanised steel column which is a form of electroplating.
 This is not as good as hot-dip galvanising stumps.
 However, both need to be installed correctly to circumvent any potential rust issues down the track.
 It’s important to note that it’s nearly impossible to tell the difference between supa-gal and hot-dip galvanised steel columns, to the untrained eye.
 In many cases, the supagal steel columns could be described as having a nicer appearance than the hot dip galvanised steel columns.
 The important thing is to deal with a trusted name in the industry when having your stumps replaced.
 Raise My House is that trusted and respected name.

 The way the steel columns are installed is critical to longevity.
 The pictures below are of jobs in Ferny Grove and South Brisbane respectively.
 They required the replacement of the original stumps.
-As you can see from the image, it’s important that the base is painted with black bitumen and the bases are domed to prevent moisture and dirt from settling against the steel column.
+It’s important that the base is painted with black bitumen and the bases are domed to prevent moisture and dirt from settling against the steel column.
 Contact Us to discuss your rusted steel posts restumping project.